danwflynn/reversi/README.txt

 ReversiModelImpl: Manages the game's state, rules, and moves
 Position3D: Position represented by q r s cube coordinates (q + r + s == 0)
 Player: Player interface
+AIPlayer: An implementation of Player for Artificial Intelligence, with programmed strategies
 IReversiModel: Reversi model interface containing all methods that alter/check the game state
 GameTile: Implementation of a tile to be used in game
+MockModelFakeMoveLegality: A mock model for testing loyalty to move legality described by the model
+MockModelLoggingObservations: A mock model that logs checks to tiles and legal moves
+ReadonlyReversiModel: An interface for the model's methods that don't directly mutate the model
+ReadonlyReversiModelImpl: An implementation of ReadonlyReversiModel, with no mutator methods

 ____________________
 Changes for part 2